GuidodiPasquo/AeroVECTOR/README.md

 ![](/Images/Readme/Screenshot_5.png)

 #### On what boards can I use this software?
-It was only tested in an Arduino Nano clone, so compatibility is not ensured.
+It was only tested on an Arduino Nano clone, so compatibility is not ensured.

 #### How to set up the serial communication in Python.
 To use the Software in the Loop function, one has to set the *Port* to the one in which the board is connected, and the *Baudrate* to the one set in the Arduino program.